mapsplugin/cordova-plugin-googlemaps/README.md

 The official plugin does that automatically.
 For a very high price in CPU and memory.

-With this for:
+This fork doesn't, so the developer needs to:
-* the developer must tell the plugin which maps are "active".
+* tell the plugin which maps are "active".
 For this, we suggest to call _map.setClickable(false)_ whenever the user leaves the screen which contains the Map, and _map.setClickable(true)_ whenever the user enters it.
-* the developer needs to call a new API _updateDomPositions(div)_ every time an HTML element is inserted/removed on top of the Map.
+* call a new API _updateDomPositions(div)_ every time an HTML element is inserted/removed on top of the Map.

+## What next?

+We will maintain this fork for the years to come, because we use it and we need it.
+If some people are interested in contributing to that light version of the plugin, we are happy to welcome them.